ajan890/Notes/SOCIOL 1/Week 7.md

 * "The top 50 donors have together supplied $571.1 million - 37% of the money raised to date."
 * The *top ten donors* supplied over $303 million to the 2016 presendential race - Tom Streyer, $66.3 million.
 * In 1895, Mark Hanna, a U.S. senator from Ohio, said:
   * "There are two things that are important in politics.
-The first is money, and I can't remember [FILL]
+The first is money, and I can't remember what the second one is."
+  * Political scientists predicted that the 2020 U.S. presidential race would be the costliest in history... it was!
 * **Q:** Where is the money being spent?
   * "The candidates, national parties, and super PACs spend the bulk of their campaign cash on *advertising*, mail, staff, and fundraising." - The Washington Post
   * "Super PACs have no limitations on how much they can spend on influencing an election."
 * Wealth translates to 'media influence'
   * "A super PAC advocates for the election or defeat of candidates for public office by purchasing television, radio, and print advertisements and other media."
   * Conflict theorists: News media exercises ideological control by manupulating the public's perceptions
-* [FILL]
+* "The Dominance of the Corporation," by Karl Boggs
+  * "The immense growth of corporate power is probably the most fundamental development of the past 20 or 30 years."
+  * \[Corporate] elites now exercise far more control over the state than the state over the elites" (263).
   * "...
-Ownership and control of the mass media" and their "capacity to manipulate electoral and legislative politics toward sought goals..."
-(262)
-* "Restricts the development of an open, dynamic public sphere" (263).
+Ownership and control of the mass media" and their "capacity to manipulate electoral and legislative politics toward sought goals... restricts the development of an open, dynamic public sphere" (263).
 * Limiting political debates and policy choices.
 * "By employing sophisticated opinion-polling, telemarketing, and public relations..."
   * They can steer and manupulate public opinion
-  * "Multinational corporations... possess enough wealth to influence the [FILL]
+  * "Multinational corporations... possess enough wealth to influence the entire field of candidates in electoral campaigns" (263).
 * **Q:** How has the rise of corporations impacted the modern democratic state?
   * "The bourgeoisie has at last... conquered for itself, in the modern representative state, *exclusive political sway*.
 The executive of the modern state is buy a committee for managing the common affairs of the whole bourgeoisie." - Karl Marx and Friedrich Engels

 #### Elite Theory of Power
 * *The Power Elite* (1956)
   * "During the 21st century, a process of institutional centralization occurred in the political order, the economy, and the military" (464).
-  * [FILL]
   * Mills argued that U.S. "political power had become tightly coordinated at the federal level."
   * The American economy had become dominated "by a cluster of very large corporations."
   * And after "World War II, the military... had grown to a giant establishment..."
 (464).